 Their work initially started in the South Australian Public Mental Health Service, and they have been providing all DBT modes of treatment in their private practice since 2012.

 Dialectical Behavior Therapy (DBT) is a proven treatment for people with the diagnosis of Borderline Personality Disorder (BPD).
 The primary goal of DBT is “to build a life worth living”.
 Treatment usually involves attending both individual and group-based therapy.

 Download an information sheet about DBT at the bottom of the page.

 The primary problem experienced by people with Borderline Personality Disorder (BPD) is “emotion dysregulation” (emotions that are intense, changeable, and slower than average to resolve).
 Emotion dysregulation tends to contribute to other difficulties including intense interpersonal relationships and confusion about self; for some it may also prompt impulsive and/or self-damaging behaviours.

 Download an information sheet about BPD at the bottom of the page.

 Effective treatment and support is available for people with BPD!
 Best practice treatment involves psychological therapy approaches which have a clear focus and structure, have research evidence demonstrating their effectiveness, and are delivered by appropriately trained professionals in a supportive environment.

-DBT is specifically designed to teach better skills to manage the core symptoms and difficulties experienced by people with emotional sensitivity and reactivity.
-Research studies have demonstrated DBT is effective in speeding recovery from BPD symptoms and improving quality of life for people with BPD.
+DBT is specifically designed to teach better skills to manage the core symptoms and difficulties experienced by people with emotional sensitivity and reactivity Research studies have demonstrated that DBT is effective in speeding recovery from BPD symptoms and improving quality of life for people with BPD.